99th Air Base Wing: Bombardment 1956–74

-In 1956, the 99th also received the new KC-135 Stratotanker and began its refueling mission.
+In 1956, the 99th also received the new Boeing KC-135 Stratotanker and began its refueling mission.
 In January 1966, it added air refueling capability to its mission.
 The KC-135 tanker squadron also operated Boeing EC-135s in a Post-Attack Command Control System role until April 1970.
-In the late 1960s through early 1972 the 99th Air Refueling Squadron maintained several aircraft on Satellite Alert at Otis AFB, Massachusetts.
-Beginning in 1967, all wing tactical and maintenance assets, and some support resources, were rotated for various periods to USAF units engaged in Southeast Asian combat operations; these deployments continued until the wing inactivated on 31 March 1974.
+In the late 1960s through early 1972 the 99th Air Refueling Squadron maintained several aircraft on satellite alert at Otis Air Force Base, Massachusetts.
+Beginning in 1967, all wing tactical and maintenance assets, and some support resources, were rotated for various periods to USAF units engaged in Southeast Asia combat operations; these deployments continued until the wing inactivated on 31 March 1974.

 Training and air base wing from 1995

-The 99th was redesignated the 99th Strategic Weapons Wing and activated at Ellsworth AFB, South Dakota, in August 1989 as a non-flying unit.
+The 99th was redesignated the 99th Strategic Weapons Wing and activated at Ellsworth Air Force Base, South Dakota, in August 1989 as a non-flying unit.
 At Ellsworth, the wing conducted tactics and development evaluation and trained combat crews in strategic bombing and electronic warfare at the Strategic Training Route Complex.
-Redesignated the 99th Tactics and Training Wing on 1 September 1991 at Ellsworth AFB, the Tactics and Training Wing were assigned to Strategic Air Command and later reassigned to the USAF Fighter Weapons Center on 31 May 1992 at Nellis AFB, Nevada.
+Redesignated the 99th Tactics and Training Wing on 1 September 1991 at Ellsworth, the wing was assigned to Strategic Air Command and later reassigned to the USAF Fighter Weapons Center on 31 May 1992 at Nellis Air Force Base, Nevada.

-Major reorganizations and name changes occurred until September 1995, when the 99th Wing inactivated and was reactivated at Nellis as the 99th Air Base Wing on 1 October 1995.
+Major reorganizations and name changes occurred until September 1995, when the wing inactivated and was reactivated at Nellis as the 99th Air Base Wing on 1 October 1995.

 A July 2009 inspection conducted by the Air Force Audit Agency found the wing had improperly stored 52 classified nuclear-related items in a 57th Aircraft Maintenance Squadron hangar.
 The wing has since corrected the deficiency.